What Is A Credit Score And How Do You Build A Good One?

 - Making your repayments on time, every single time!

-- Paying your rent and bills on time, every single time!
+- Paying your services and loans on time, every single time!

 - Paying your mortgage and other loans on time – always.